daormar/debasher/doc/design_doc_webui.md

 back with the same behavior, but written the way script generation writes it: the option definition functions of a recognized mode lose their comments and their layout, while the functions kept in `manual` mode, the code and the methods keep their verbatim source.
+Code in another language that the module held in a heredoc variable comes back in a heredoc function.
 Some things a module can say have no place in the model and are lost: the explicit dependency types of `_define_opt_deps`, which the module documentation shows and import does not keep; the program type of `_program_type`; any code of the module after its first function that belongs to no process; and the specifications the model does not hold.

 `test/api/test_round_trip.py` checks both directions.
 From the model to a module and back, it builds programs that cover every options handler mode,